nickttng/nickttng/README.md

 ## Time zone and scheduling

-Central Time (CT) is my jam. 🤘  I appreciate a 24-hour notice before secheduling a meeting, and ideally, my schedule would look like this ...
+Central Time (CT) zone is my jam. 🤘  I appreciate a 24-hour notice before scheduling a meeting, and ideally, my schedule would look like this ...

 |Mornings 🌅|Late mornings and afternoons ☀️|Late afternoons 🌇|hoot, hoot🦉🌌|
 |---|---|---|---|